snl-dakota/dakota/docs/user/usingdakota/theory/stochastic.rst

 variables :math:`\boldsymbol{x}` to independent (standard) random variables :math:`\boldsymbol{\xi}` and then applying the stochastic expansion in the transformed space.
-This notion of independent standard space is extended over the notion of “u-space” used in reliability methods (see
+This notion of independent standard space is extended over the notion of "u-space" used in reliability methods (see :ref:`MPP Search Methods <theory:uq:reliability:local:mpp>`) in that it extends the standardized set beyond standard normals.
-Section `[theory:uq:reliability:local:mpp] <#theory:uq:reliability:local:mpp>`__) in
-that it extends the standardized set beyond standard normals.
 For distributions that are already independent, three different approaches are of interest:

+..
+   TODO for bullet 1: we can exploit basis orthogonality under expectation (e.g., Eq.~\ref{eq:coeff_extract}) without requiring a transformation of variables, thereby avoiding avoid inducing additional nonlinearity that can slow convergence.

 #. *Extended basis:* For each Askey distribution type, employ the
-   corresponding Askey basis (Table `1.1 <#TAB:askey>`__).
-For non-Askey types, numerically generate an optimal polynomial basis for each independent distribution as described in
+   corresponding Askey basis (See :numref:`stochastic-table1`).
+For non-Askey types, numerically generate an optimal polynomial basis for each independent distribution as described in :ref:`Numerically generated orthogonal polynomials <theory:uq:expansion:orth:beyond_askey>`.
-   Section `1.1.2 <#theory:uq:expansion:orth:beyond_askey>`__.
-These
-   numerically-generated basis polynomials are not coerced into any standardized form, but rather employ the actual distribution parameters of the individual random variables.
+   These numerically-generated basis polynomials are not coerced into any standardized form, but rather employ the actual distribution parameters of the individual random variables.
 Thus, not even a linear variable transformation is employed for these variables.
 With usage of the optimal basis corresponding to each of the random variable types, we avoid inducing additional nonlinearity that can slow convergence.

-..
-   TODO: we can exploit basis orthogonality under expectation (e.g., Eq.~\ref{eq:coeff_extract}) without requiring a transformation of variables, thereby avoiding avoid inducing additional nonlinearity that can slow convergence.

 #. *Askey basis:* For non-Askey types, perform a nonlinear variable
    transformation from a given input distribution to the most similar